 It then travels through Framingham’s local pipes, serving each street, and is eventually carried into buildings through each owner’s private water service connections.

-The department participates in the Federal Lead Sampling program which requires scheduled sampling at determined locations throughout Framingham.
+The Department participates in the Federal Lead Sampling program which requires scheduled sampling at determined locations throughout Framingham.
 The MWRA offers a list of laboratories which offer testing for lead in your water.
 The water supplied to you by the MWRA and the City's water main system is lead free.
 However, once it enters your own private service, it could come in contact with: